-If you attended the Microsoft Management Summit in the past, you understand the value of the deep technical sessions on System Center Products.
+MMS offers deep technical sessions on System Center products, automation, and systems management in general.
 MMS has over 100 sessions focused on System Center, Cloud, PowerShell, and SQL Server, featuring world-class presenters from around the world.
 In addition to sessions, you will also have the opportunity to have in-depth Q&A sessions with presenters.
 And probably more important than everything else is the opportunity to network with your peers—this is something that is nearly impossible at large conferences.
 Network with peers, share war stories, brain storm, and share best practices.

-This is an annual award by Microsoft to recognize industry leaders – check out the MVP site.
+This is an annual award by Microsoft to recognize industry leaders in a specific Microsoft product – check out the MVP site.

 MOC courses are great for someone new to a technology.
 Consider the MOC course a level 200 session.
 MMS will be level 300, 400, and 500 sessions, and dive into the products in ways you won’t find in a course.
 Honestly, the value of attending MMS is epic—learning one useful tip (whether in a formal session or brainstorming with peers) in four days is well worth the price of admission.

-No labs at MMS—Attend sessions and do labs on your own time – visit the Microsoft Virtual Academy for some nice System Center labs.
+No labs at MMS; attend sessions and do labs on your own time for free by visiting Microsoft Learn.

-No. Attend the sessions and engage with presenters and attendees during the summit to maximize your summit experience.
-We encourage you to not sit with your laptop open to work (sure if you get some emergency go ahead), but instead want you engaged with the speaker.
+No. We encourage you to attend the sessions and engage with presenters and attendees during the summit to maximize your summit experience.
+We discourage sitting with your laptop open to work (sure if you get some emergency go ahead), but instead want you engaged with the speaker.
 We’re small enough that you can often call out for a quick clarification.
-Please no recording of any sessions with your phones (or any other recording device)!
+No recording of any sessions with your phones (or any other recording device)!

 No. As mentioned previously, a significant value from MMS can be obtained just by being here and engaging with your peers.
 There is no online alternative to the opportunity to discuss your challenges, as well as meet people face to face.